ambowes87/betechtestv1.1/README.md

 **Running Instructions (Windows)**

-- Launch the binary using `./techtest.exe -usersvcport 9090` to start the server
+- Launch the binary using `./techtest.exe -port 9090` to start the server
 - Check the server is running by calling `http://localhost:9090/health` in a browser, you should get 200 returned and a blank page

 **Notes / Future Work**